coreweave/kubernetes-cloud/online-inference/tensorizer-isvc/README.md

   - `kubectl apply -f tensorizer_hf_isvc/kserve/hf-isvc.yaml`
 - Or, run the Tensorizer InferenceService (currently using KServe)
   - `kubectl apply -f tensorizer_hf_isvc/kserve/tensorizer-isvc.yaml`
+- View the InferenceService deployment information and URL
+  - `kubectl get isvc`
+  - `http://` may be required in place of `https://` when connecting to the displayed URL
 - Run the benchmark
   - `python benchmark/load_test.py --kserve --url=<ISVC_URL> --requests=<NUMBER_OF_REQUESTS>`
   - `load_test.py` defaults to running async requests with [`aiohttp`](https://pypi.org/project/aiohttp/)
   - `--sync` may be added to the command line to instead send requests sequentially using [`requests`](https://pypi.org/project/requests/)
+- Delete the InferenceService
+  - `kubectl delete -f tensorizer_hf_isvc/<...>/<...>-isvc.yaml`
+  - Use the same manifest file that was used with `kubectl apply`

 Each InferenceService manifest (`*-isvc.yaml`) runs a container defined in a Dockerfile in its same directory, such as `tensorizer_hf_isvc/kserve/Dockerfile`.
 These may be changed and rebuilt to customize the behavior of the InferenceService.

+> Note: The build context for each Dockerfile is its parent directory, so the build commands look like:
+> ```bash
+> docker build ./tensorizer_hf_isvc -f ./tensorizer_hf_isvc/flask/Dockerfile
+> docker build ./tensorizer_hf_isvc -f ./tensorizer_hf_isvc/kserve/Dockerfile
+> ```